glycerine/rpc25519/README.md

 always been so much easier to deal with than certificates. rpc25519 aims for usability on par with `ssh`.
 Leveraging
 SNI is one way we get there.
-Anther is by providing the bespoke tool, `selfy`, which is described in the next section.
-It takes alot of the pain out of creating certficates.

 [1]  https://en.wikipedia.org/wiki/Server_Name_Indication ,